biometrixtech/plans/documentation/api_demo.md

 ##### Request

 The client __must__ submit a request body containing a JSON object having the following schema:
-TODO: is session required here or can it just be symptoms?
 ```
 {
     "event_date_time": Datetime,
-    "sessions": [session, session],
     "symptoms": [symptom, symptom]
 }
 ```
 * `event_date_time` __should__ reflect the local time that request was submitted
-* `session` __should__ follow the schema of the Simple or Detailed Session format as defined in the Appendix.
 * `symptoms` __should__ reflect a list of symptoms(`symptom`).
 Length __could__ be 0.
 * `symptom` __should__ follow the schema for Symptom as defined in the Appendix.

 TODO: review schema
 ```
 POST /plans/{version}/rom_wod/{User UUID} HTTPS/1.1